sympy/sympy/doc/src/guides/custom-functions.md

   function](custom-functions-fully-evaluated).
 If you really do want a symbolic function, think about when you want it to evaluate to something else and when you want it to stay unevaluated.
-One option is to make your function unevaluated and define a [doit method](custom-functions-doit) to evaluate it.
+One option is to make your function unevaluated in `eval()` and define a [`doit()` method](custom-functions-doit) to evaluate it.

 - **Avoid too much automatic evaluation.**

-  It is recommended to minimize what is evaluated automatically by `eval`.
-It is typically better to put more advanced simplifications in [other methods like `doit`](custom-functions-rewriting-and-simplification).
+  It is recommended to minimize what is evaluated automatically by `eval()`.
-  Remember that whatever you define for automatic evaluation will *always* evaluate.
-It is technically possible to bypass automatic evaluation by using `evaluate=False`, but this is fragile and tends to be bug prone because other code may be written expecting the automatic evaluation to occur.
-As in the previous point, if we evaluate every value, there is little point to even having a symbolic function in the first place.
-For example, we might be tempted to evaluate some trig identities on `versin` in `eval`, but then these identities would always evaluate, and it wouldn't be possible to represent one half of the identity.
+  It is typically better to put more advanced simplifications in [other methods](custom-functions-rewriting-and-simplification), like [`doit()`](custom-functions-doit).
+Remember that whatever you define for automatic evaluation will *always* evaluate.[^evaluate-footnote] As in the previous point, if you evaluate every value, there is little point to even having a symbolic function in the first place.
+For example, we might be tempted to evaluate some trig identities on `versin` in `eval()`, but then these identities would always evaluate, and it wouldn't be possible to represent one half of the identity.

+  [^evaluate-footnote]: While it is technically possible to bypass automatic
+      evaluation by using `evaluate=False`, this is recommended against for two reasons.
+Firstly, `evaluate=False` is fragile because any function that rebuilds the expression from its `.args` will not keep the `evaluate=False` flag, causing it to evaluate.
+Secondly, `evaluate=False` tends to be bug prone, because other code may be written expecting the invariants from the automatic evaluation to hold.
+      It is much better to not evaluate such cases at all in `eval()`, and move such simplifications to [`doit()`](custom-functions-doit) instead.

-  One should also avoid doing anything in `eval` that is slow to compute.
+  One should also avoid doing anything in `eval()` that is slow to compute.
   SymPy generally assumes that it is cheap to create expressions, and if this is not true, it can lead to performance issues.

-  Finally, it is recommended to avoid performing automatic evaluation in `eval` based on assumptions.
-Instead, `eval` should typically only evaluate explicit numerical special values and return `None` for everything else.
+  Finally, it is recommended to avoid performing automatic evaluation in `eval()` based on assumptions.
+Instead, `eval()` should typically only evaluate explicit numerical special values and return `None` for everything else.
 You might have noticed in [the example above](custom-functions-versin-eval-example) that we used `isinstance(n, Integer)` instead of checking `n.is_integer` using the assumptions system.
   We could have done that instead, which would make `versin(n*pi)` evaluate even if `n = Symbol('n', integer=True)`.
-But this is a case where we might not always want evaluation to happen, and if `n` is a more complicated expression, `n.is_integer` might take more time to compute.
+But this is a case where we might not always want evaluation to happen, and if `n` is a more complicated expression, `n.is_integer` might be more expensive to compute.

 - **When restricting the input domain: allow `None` input assumptions.**

-  Our example function $\operatorname{versin}$ is a function from $\mathbb{C}$ to $\mathbb{C}$, so it can accept any input.
+  Our example function $\operatorname{versin}(x)$ is a function from
+  $\mathbb{C}$ to $\mathbb{C}$, so it can accept any input.
 But suppose we had a function that only made sense with certain inputs.
 As a second example, let's define a function `divides` as

   (custom-functions-divides)=